pingcap/docs-tidb-operator/en/tidb-toolkit.md

 helm init --service-account=tiller --upgrade
 ```

-The image which is used by Pod `tiller` is `gcr.io/kubernetes-helm/tiller:v2.16.7`.
-If your server cannot access the gcr.io, you can try to use mirror registry:
+The image used by Pod `tiller` is `gcr.io/kubernetes-helm/tiller:v2.16.7`.
+If your server cannot access `gcr.io`, you can try to use the mirror registry:

 {{< copyable "shell-regular" >}}